Eligibility for the Family Allowance payment

-- Be responsible for the care and education of a child under the age of 18
+- You or your spouse are responsible for the care and education of a child under the age of 18.

-- Live in Québec (in accordance with the Québec Taxation Act)
+- You or your spouse live in Québec (in accordance with the Québec Taxation Act).

-- The beneficiary or his or her spouse is in one of the following status categories:
+- You or your spouse have one of the following statuses:

 - permanent resident

-- temporary resident who has been living in Canada for the last 18 months
+- temporary resident who has been living in Canada for at least 18 months

 - protected person.

-There is no entitlement to child assistance payments for:
+There is no entitlement to the Family Allowance payment for:

 - the child's foster family